 Ultra Lithium Inc. Provides Update on Yahua Investment

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
-13, 2022 (GLOBE NEWSWIRE) -- Ultra Lithium Inc. (TSX-V: ULT OTCQB: ULTXF) (“Ultra Lithium” or the “Company”) announces that the Company and Ya Hua International Investment and Development Co.
-Ltd. (Yahua) have mutually agreed to terminate Yahua’s equity subscription in Ultra Lithium.
+VANCOUVER, British Columbia, Oct.
+13, 2022 (GLOBE NEWSWIRE) -- Ultra Lithium Inc. ULTULTXF ("Ultra Lithium" or the "Company") announces that the Company and Ya Hua International Investment and Development Co.
+Ltd. (Yahua) have mutually agreed to terminate Yahua's equity subscription in Ultra Lithium.

 In May 2022 Yahua signed a subscription agreement for 21,276,596 units of Ultra Lithium at a price of $0.235 per unit for gross proceeds of $5 million.
 The Parties have not completed closing and have agreed to terminate the subscription agreement and mutually release each other from any claims under the terms of the subscription agreement effective immediately.